HaydnH/WMHWifi/README.md

 ## Description
-wmHWifi is a Wifi connection monitor based on code from wmCalClock.
+wmHWifi is a Wondow Maker dockapp to monitor your Wifi connection based on code from wmCalClock.

 ## Files